Deploy DoS and Zone Protection Using Best Practices

 - The default settings are conservative and favor allowing packet buffer congestion to continue longer before discarding sessions or blocking source IP addresses (per-zone protection).
 The firewall doesn’t block potentially legitimate sessions and sources as quickly during periods of congestion, but at the potential cost of slowing down legitimate sessions that aren’t causing packet buffer congestion.

-- If you are concerned that setting theActivaterate higher could block important legitimate traffic, such as DNS or other critical infrastructure traffic, you can increase theBlock Hold Timefrom 60 seconds to a longer value such as 120 seconds or 300 seconds to delay the quarantine action accordingly.
+- If you are concerned that setting theActivaterate andBlock Countdown Thresholdlower could block important legitimate traffic, such as DNS or other critical infrastructure traffic, you can increase theBlock Hold Timefrom 60 seconds to a longer value such as 120 seconds or 300 seconds to delay the quarantine action accordingly.

-- Tune the Packet Buffer Protection thresholds to achieve the balance of packet loss versus when to discard sessions or block source IP addresses that makes sense for your network.
+- Tune the Packet Buffer Protection thresholds to achieve the balance of latency and packet loss versus when to discard sessions or block source IP addresses that makes sense for your network.

-- The second phase of Packet Buffer Protection protects firewall buffers on a per-ingress-zone basis and is disabled by default.
-Global Packet Buffer Protection must be enabled or per-zone Packet Buffer Protection does not work.
-Per-zone Packet Buffer Protection discards offending sessions and blocks offending source IP addresses and is a best practice when you need an extra layer of protection for particular ingress zones.Disable per-zone Packet Buffer Protection when you do not want to block source IP addresses or discard sessions for a particular zone (and enable global Packet Buffer Protection so that the firewall uses RED as a primary layer of protection).
+- The second phase of Packet Buffer Protection protects firewall buffers on a per-ingress-zone basis and is enabled by default, but global Packet Buffer Protection must also be enabled or per-zone Packet Buffer Protection does not work.
+Per-zone Packet Buffer Protection discards offending sessions and blocks offending source IP addresses and is a best practice when you need an extra layer of protection for particular ingress zones.Disable per-zone Packet Buffer Protection when you do not want to block source IP addresses or discard sessions for a particular zone (by default, the firewall also applies RED globally so the packet buffers still have a primary layer of protection).
 Blocking a source IP address blocks all traffic from that address, not just the offending session.
 If the source IP address is a NAT device, it could represent a large number of user flows originating behind the NAT device.

 When you consider enabling or disabling per-zone Packet Buffer Protection, think not only about zones that are vulnerable to attacks from the outside, also think about potential insider threats, accidentally misconfigured internal devices, faulty NIC adapters that generate large amounts of illegitimate traffic, and firewall misconfiguration that denies legitimate traffic from a device that sends a significant amount of traffic to the firewall using the same 6-tuple identifier (source and destination IP, source and destination port, protocol, and ingress zone).

-- To enable per-zone protection,, select an existing zone orNetworkZonesAdda zone, and then select or deselectEnable Packet Buffer Protection.
+- To disable or enable per-zone protection,, select an existing zone orNetworkZonesAdda zone, and then select or deselectEnable Packet Buffer Protection.

 - Attach the best practice Vulnerability Protection profile to all Security policy allow rules.The combination of dedicated, high-volume DDoS protection at the perimeter, Zone Protection profiles, DoS Protection profiles and policy rules, Packet Buffer Protection, and Vulnerability Protection for allowed traffic provides multiple layers of DoS protection for your network and its most critical resources.